ivanzigoni/library_api/README.md

 - no seeds available for now

-- swagger doc to be implementated
+- swagger doc to be implemented

 - "npm start" for running the api